Park Place Christian Academy offers a full-service cafeteria on campus to students, faculty, and staff which is operated by The Lunch Ticket.

 Students may also bring lunches from home but must follow the lunchroom rules set forth by the administration and in the Student Handbook regarding microwave use, glass bottles, soft drinks, etc.

-NOTE: The pre-COVID menu had a wider variety of items on its daily menu, which Debbie Hartung, aka The Lunch Lady, hopes can be reinstated and offered in the months and years to come.
+NOTE: The pre-COVID menu had a wider variety of items on its daily menu along with a salad bar, which Debbie Hartung, aka The Lunch Lady, hopes can be reinstated and offered in the months and years to come.

 Questions or concerns about your student’s lunch account may be emailed to: